Cleaning, Sanitizing, Disinfecting: What’s the Difference?

-Sanitizing means to reduce the amount of microorganisms like bacteria, viruses, and fungi on a surface after it has been cleaned.
-The sanitizer used must reduce the number of bacteria to the level that is deemed safe by the public health standards.
+Sanitizing means reducing the number of microorganisms like bacteria, viruses, and fungi on a surface after it has been cleaned.
+The sanitizer used must reduce the number of bacteria to the level that is deemed safe by public health standards.
 To meet CDC requirements, sanitizing chemicals must kill 99.999% of the test bacteria in under 30 seconds.

 Disinfect vs Sanitize

 Because disinfecting is more intense than sanitizing, disinfectant will often be used in areas with a vulnerable population, such as healthcare facilities and daycare centers.
+Disinfectant foggers are often used to dispense disinfecting chemicals over large surface areas.
 Sanitizing would be enough for foodservice items such as tabletops and cutting boards, but a disinfectant would be needed for places like bathrooms and fitness centers.